yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 };
 ```

-Remember, `setDarkmode` is the update handler we defined in our use state statement:
+Remember, `setDarkmode` is the update handler we defined in our `useState` statement:

 ```jsx
 const [darkmode, setDarkmode] = useState(false);